 The Company's objective is to maintain a sufficient capital base to support future research, development and strategic business initiatives allowing the Company to invest in its future and maintain investor, creditor and market confidence.
-Sales of the TLC-2000, the Company's existing product line have not met expectations and have not been sufficient in and of themselves to enable the Company to fund all its continuing development and commercialization efforts and, accordingly the Company will require additional capital to continue to research and develop its ACT technology and market its CLT products as it continues to develop sales opportunities.
-The Company is currently seeking new financing opportunities and intends to complete a financing round in Q2 2023.
-The Company has successfully raised capital through equity offerings in 2022 and 2019; however, there is no guarantee that the Company will be able to raise additional capital on terms and conditions agreeable to the Company.
-The Company continues to monitor closely its expenses and is postponing or cancelling any non-essential expenses in order to preserve cash resources until new financing is obtained.
+Sales of the TLC-2000, the Company's existing product line have not met expectations and have not been sufficient in and of themselves to enable the Company to fund all its continuing development and commercialization efforts and, accordingly the Company will require additional capital to continue to research and develop its Drug and Device Divisions and market its CLT products as it continues to develop sales opportunities.
+The Company is currently seeking new financing opportunities and intends to complete a financing round in Q3 2023.
+The Company has successfully raised capital through equity offerings in 2023, 2022 and 2019; however, there is no guarantee that the Company will be able to raise additional capital on terms and conditions agreeable to the Company.
+The Company continues to closely monitor its expenses.
+These material uncertainties may cast significant doubt about the Company's ability to continue as a going concern.